 Production & Price

-The Dacia Spring will be manufactured alongside the K-ZE by eGT (a joint venture company of the Dongfeng Motor Group and the Renault-Nissan Alliance) in Shiyan, China.
+The Dacia Spring is manufactured alongside the K-ZE by eGT (a joint venture company of the Dongfeng Motor Group and the Renault-Nissan Alliance) in Shiyan, China.
 The production capacity of the Chinese plant could increase from 100,000 units/year to 130,000 units/year with the additional European market allocation.
-The Dacia Spring prices in Romania start at EUR 18,100, which is more than double the base price of the Renault Sandero (EUR 8,800), before a state subsidy of EUR 10,400 which effectively lowers the price to EUR 7,700, as pointed out by balkangreenenergynews.com.
+The Dacia Spring prices in Romania start at EUR 18,100, which is more than double the base price of the Sandero (EUR 8,800), before a state subsidy of EUR 10,400, which effectively lowers the price to EUR 7,700, as pointed out by balkangreenenergynews.com.

 Groupe Renault will also offer a car-sharing version of the and a cargo version of the Dacia Spring.

 Dacia says it has 6.5 million customers worldwide built up by the success of the Sandero, Logan, and Duster models.
 The Spring Electric is a display of how the company continues to evolve with the times while staying true to Dacia’s original values of making reliable, affordable simple, and modern cars.